A REALISTIC DAVID GILMOUR GEAR GUIDE - USING GEAR YOU CAN ACTUALLY GET YOUR HANDS ON TODAY!

 So, to make it easy, we'll just highlight a few of the most important options.

-The built-in effects of the Fender Super Champ amp and the BOSS Katana provide you with a huge amount of options including delay, chorus, tremolo, fuzz and vibratone which would allow you to cover most of the modulation effects and distorted tones that Gilmore uses.
+The built-in effects such as those found on the BOSS Katana provide you with a huge amount of options including delay, chorus, tremolo, fuzz and vibratone which would allow you to cover most of the modulation effects and distorted tones that Gilmore uses.